fadado/jqt/README.md

 _jqt_ is a web template engine that uses [_jq_](https://stedolan.github.io/jq/) as expression language.

-If you want to learn to use _jqt_, read the documentation at
-<https://fadado.github.io/jqt/>.
-The documentation is generated using _jqt_ in the `docs`
-folder of this repository.

 The tools used in the implementation of _jqt_ are:

 * [jq](https://stedolan.github.io/jq/), a lightweight and flexible command-line JSON processor.